Archethought/Archethought.github.io/index.md

   creditlink:
 ---

-Archethought is commercializing micro-location technology, a rapidly growing field, mapping indoor location for people and valuable assets.
+Archethought is commercializing smart city and micro-location technology, rapidly growing fields mapping outdoor & indoor locations for people and intelligent assets.
+We offer a subscription platform, Metro Bus™ to companies seeking to reduce costs and increase opportunities to help their customers and improve operational efficiency by collecting and using better data.
-The company offers a subscription platform to deliver solutions in Retail, Security, Hospitality & Conferences, Insurance, Manufacturing and Building Information Management based on micro-location tracking data.

 We are seeking Pilot Partners to develop and deploy solutions.
-Contact us to learn more.
+Contact us to arrange a pilot for your organization.